billybierlein/NXT-Wound-Care/replit.md

 - **Recent Fixes**: Fixed Month to Date filter on Patient Treatments page to include entire current month instead of only up to today's date (August 2025).
 - **Email Notifications**: Implemented automated email notification system for new sales rep registrations.
 Admin notifications are sent to billy@nxtmedical.us when sales reps register through invitation links, with reminders to assign commission rates.
 - **Invoice Management Access Control**: Invoice Management page and commission reporting restricted to admin users only.
 Sales reps cannot access invoice data or commission calculations for security and privacy.
 - **Custom Domain Configuration**: All email notification links and system URLs updated to use custom domain app.nxtmedical.us instead of Replit domains.
 This ensures consistent branding and proper routing for production deployment.
+Email links are confirmed to contain correct custom domain URLs, but some email clients may redirect clicks.
+The "Copy Link" feature in invitation management provides reliable custom domain links.

 ## External Dependencies